What can EMDR be used for?

 How long does treatment take?

 EMDR can be brief focused treatment or part of a longer psychotherapy programme.
-EMDR sessions can be for 60 to 90 minutes.
+EMDR sessions can last for for 60 minutes.

 Will I will remain in control and empowered?